Brave New World: Characters

 John, the illicit son of the Director and Linda, born and reared on the Savage Reservation ("Malpais") after Linda was unwittingly left behind by her errant lover.
-John ("the Savage" or "Mr. Savage", as he is often called) is an outsider both on the Reservation—where the natives still practice marriage, natural birth, family life and religion—and the ostensibly civilised World State, based on principles of stability and happiness.
+John ("the Savage" or "Mr Savage", as he is often called) is an outsider both on the Reservation—where the natives still practise marriage, natural birth, family life and religion—and the ostensibly civilised World State, based on principles of stability and happiness.
 He has read nothing but the complete works of William Shakespeare, which he quotes extensively, and, for the most part, aptly, though his allusion to the "Brave New World" (Miranda's words in The Tempest) takes on a darker and bitterly ironic resonance as the novel unfolds.
 John is intensely moral according to a code that he has been taught by Shakespeare and life in Malpais but is also naïve: his views are as imported into his own consciousness as are the hypnopedic messages of World State citizens.
 The admonishments of the men of Malpais taught him to regard his mother as a whore; but he cannot grasp that these were the same men who continually sought her out despite their supposedly sacred pledges of monogamy.
 Because he is unwanted in Malpais, he accepts the invitation to travel back to London and is initially astonished by the comforts of the World State.
 He remains committed to values that exist only in his poetry.
 He first spurns Lenina for failing to live up to his Shakespearean ideal and then the entire utopian society: he asserts that its technological wonders and consumerism are poor substitutes for individual freedom, human dignity and personal integrity.
 After his mother's death, he becomes deeply distressed with grief, surprising onlookers in the hospital.
 He then withdraws himself from society and attempts to purify himself of "sin" (desire), but is unable to do so.
-He finds himself gathering a lot of trouble for both his body and mind.
-He soon does not realise what is real or what is fake, what he does and what he does not do.
-Soon everything he thinks about or feels just becomes blurred and unrecognizable.
-Finally he hangs himself in despair.
+His unusual behaviour eventually attracts the attention of reporters and, later, huge amounts of people, who arrive in helicopters and make John furious with their behaviour.
+Excited by his fury, people start an orgy, which he cannot resist joining.
+After waking up the next morning, John is horrified by his actions and hangs himself.

 Helmholtz Watson, a handsome and successful Alpha-Plus lecturer at the College of Emotional Engineering and a friend of Bernard.
 He feels unfulfilled writing endless propaganda doggerel, and the stifling conformism and philistinism of the World State make him restive.
 Helmholtz is ultimately exiled to the Falkland Islands—a cold asylum for disaffected Alpha-Plus non-conformists—after reading a heretical poem to his students on the virtues of solitude and helping John destroy some Deltas' rations of soma following Linda's death.
 Unlike Bernard, he takes his exile in his stride and comes to view it as an opportunity for inspiration in his writing.
 His first name derives from the German physicist Hermann von Helmholtz.